gollumeo/cogip/README.md

 ## Missions

-Our general mission was to code a web application to manage all the COGIP datas.
+Our general mission was to code a web application to manage all the COGIP data.

 ### Back-end